needbee/polyglot.me/README.md

 The list of features and tools (i.e. programming languages or frameworks) is driven from a set of JSON files in the 'data' folder.
-To add or modify a feature or tool, fork this repository, make the appropriate changes, and submit a pull request.
+To add or modify a feature or tool:

+- Fork this repository
+- Make the appropriate changes
+- If you added a new tool, add it to the _list.json file
+- Submit a pull request

 **Please use hard tabs, not spaces, when adding entries to the JSON file, just to keep things consistent.**